Bloodpack/proxmox_nag_removal/README.md

 >Running this script in a production system could have unintended consequences and is ****<span style="color:red">not recommended.****

 ### What Does This Script Do?

+This script removes the " **you have no valid subscription** " popup on Proxmox VE

 The script performs the following actions:

 1. **Navigates to the directory** where the `proxmoxlib.js` file is located: